Editorial board guide

 |Your tasks||yes||Tool assembly|

 |Your role||yes||Your tasks|

 An overview of all RDMkit pages (belonging to the sections listed above) and their

-page_id can be found in the Website overview page.
+page_id can be found in the List of page IDs.

 related_pages: your_tasks: [page_id1, page_id2] your_domain: [page_id1, page_id2] tool_assembly: [page_id1, page_id2]

 page_id of an RDMkit page is, please check its metadata attribute

 page_id at the top of the markdown file or the list of page IDs.